-3.2.
-Assessment
+3.2 Assessment

-- 3.2.1.
-Students must follow specific instructions for assessments.
+- 3.2.1 Students must follow specific instructions for assessments.
 Failure to do so may result in a penalty or non-valid attempt.
-This includes submitting work for assessment by the published deadline and presenting themselves for written or timed examinations at the published time and place. - 3.2.2.
-All assessments should be conducted in English unless the purpose of the assessment is to test the ability of students in another language. - 3.2.3.
-A degree, diploma, certificate or academic credit may not be awarded to a student unless they have satisfied the examiners in accordance with the requirements of the Programme Specification. - 3.2.4.
-All assessments contributing to the award are marked in accordance with Goldsmiths procedures for marking and moderation. - 3.2.5.
-The pass mark is 40% for undergraduate programmes and 50% for taught postgraduate programmes.
+This includes submitting work for assessment by the published deadline and presenting themselves for written or timed examinations at the published time and place. - 3.2.2 All assessments should be conducted in English unless the purpose of the assessment is to test the ability of students in another language. - 3.2.3 A degree, diploma, certificate or academic credit may not be awarded to a student unless they have satisfied the examiners in accordance with the requirements of the Programme Specification.

+- 3.2.4 All assessments contributing to the award are marked in accordance with Goldsmiths procedures for marking and moderation. - 3.2.5 The pass mark is 40% for undergraduate programmes and 50% for taught postgraduate programmes.
 Undergraduate programmes that include a foundation year may use separate pass mark and grading criteria for that year.
-Refer to individual programme specifications for this information. - 3.2.6.
-Goldsmiths publishes full marking criteria for all of its awards. - 3.2.7.
-Marks are awarded for all attempts on assessments contributing to the award. - 3.2.8.
-Valid attempts are awarded marks between 10%-100%.
+Pass marks for foundation year are published in individual programme specifications. - 3.2.6 Goldsmiths publishes full marking criteria for all of its awards. - 3.2.7 Marks are awarded for all attempts on assessments contributing to the award. - 3.2.8 Valid attempts are awarded marks between 10%-100%.
 Non-valid attempts are awarded 0-9%.
 The term "non-valid attempt" may comprise any of the following: a non-submission (0%), a plagiarised assessment (0%) or a very bad fail (1-9%).
-Students must have made a valid attempt at all summative assessments required of the programme of study to be given an award, unless awarded an Aegrotat degree.

-- 3.2.9.
-Once a summative assessment has been passed, students may not retake that assessment. - 3.2.10.
-Except where a student presents extenuating circumstances which are deemed acceptable, failed assessments will be capped at the relevant pass mark for subsequent attempts.
+Students must have made a valid attempt at all summative assessments required of the programme of study to be given an award, unless awarded an Aegrotat degree. - 3.2.9 Once a summative assessment has been passed, students may not retake that assessment. - 3.2.10 Except where a student presents extenuating circumstances which are deemed acceptable, failed assessments will be capped at the relevant pass mark for subsequent attempts.

-3.3.
-Extenuating Circumstances
+3.3 Extenuating Circumstances

-- 3.3.1.
-Students may experience exceptional circumstances that temporarily make it impossible for them to participate in their studies, submit assessments or attend examinations.
-Goldsmiths considers applications from students who believe that their work and assessments have been affected by these circumstances. - 3.3.2.
-Before a submission or deadline: When a student knows before a submission or other deadline that an illness, the worsening of a chronic illness, or an otherwise unforeseen event is beginning, or about to begin, and can provide independent evidence to substantiate this, they should notify the person specified in their department to receive information on extenuating circumstances so that consideration of adjusted deadlines, deferred assessments and alternative assessments can be made. - 3.3.3.
-After a submission or deadline: Where there is a request for the recognition of extenuating circumstances after the deadline for an assessment has passed or after an examination, the student is required to describe the circumstances and provide supporting evidence.
-The student is also required to show why it was not possible for them to notify Goldsmiths of their circumstances before the deadline or at the time of the examination of assessment. - 3.3.4.
-Details of extenuating circumstances with documentary evidence must be submitted by the student to their Department (or Home Department) as soon as possible and, unless there are exceptional reasons, no later than seven days after the assessment deadline or date of examination.
-Where a student is unable to contact the person specified in their Department they should contact the relevant administrative staff to seek advice and support.
+- 3.3.1 Students may experience exceptional circumstances that temporarily make it impossible for them to participate in their studies, submit assessments or attend examinations.
+Goldsmiths considers applications from students who believe that their work and assessments have been affected by these circumstances. - 3.3.2 Before a submission or deadline: When a student knows before a submission or other deadline that an illness, the worsening of a chronic illness, or an otherwise unforeseen event is beginning, or about to begin, they should notify the College in accordance with the requirements set out in the published extenuating circumstances policy. - 3.3.3 After a submission or deadline: Where there is a request for the recognition of extenuating circumstances after the deadline for an assessment has passed or after an examination, the student is required to notify the College in accordance with the requirements set out in the published extenuating circumstances policy.

+3.3.4 Extenuating circumstances applications should be submitted to the College as soon as possible, but no earlier than 14 working days prior to a deadline or examination and no later than 7 working days after a deadline or examination.
+Applications submitted outside of these timeframes will be rejected, unless the student can demonstrate they were prevented from disclosing the circumstances at the time.

-3.4.
-Progression
+3.4 Progression